 Boal knew there had to be a better way.
 He researched the industry and found that the multibillion-dollar coupon business hadn’t changed in three decades.
 The Internet was beginning to chip away at all sorts of industries—music, news, finance—improving and revolutionizing each one.
 Boal set his sights on coupons.

 Next, Steven recruited former colleague Mike Walsh.
-Over a coffee, with pencil and napkin in hand, the two mapped out a technology strategy that would become the foundation for what Quotient is today.
-(Walsh remains the company’s chief security officer and head of research and development; Michele leads our Coupons for Change initiatives, which you can read about here).
+Over coffee, with pencil and napkin in hand, the two mapped out a technology strategy that would become the foundation for what Quotient is today.
+(Walsh remains the company’s chief security officer and head of research and development; Michele, who launched and led our Coupons for Change Initiatives, which you can read about here, left the company 2017 to pursue other interests.)

 The hurdles weren’t small.
 The company spent three years developing the technology that enabled digital coupons to work for manufacturers, which issue the coupons, and for retailers, which redeem them.
 Since coupons are a form of currency, manufacturers required strict security and print limits before they would recognize digital coupons as an alternative to paper.